City of London School for Girls

-The City of London School for Girls (CLSG) is a private school in the Barbican in the City of London.
+The City of London School for Girls (CLSG) is a private school adjacent to the Barbican Centre, part of the Barbican Estate, in the City of London.
 It is the partner school of the all-boys City of London School and the City of London Freemen's School.
 All three schools receive funding from the City's Cash.
 It is a member of the Headmasters' and Headmistresses' Conference (HMC) and the Girls' Schools Association.

 History

 The school was founded using a bequest by William Ward, a merchant of Brixton, in 1881 and opened in Carmelite Street in 1894.
 It was his conviction that girls should be given a broad and liberal education with an emphasis on scholarship; he left a third of his fortune to the City of London to fund the foundation of a girls' school.
 The school is still administered by the Corporation of London, and the Board of Governors is appointed by the Court of Common Council.
 The school also receives financial support from the City Livery Companies as well as banks and other City firms.
 The school has strong links with the all-boys City of London School, 15 minutes' walk away, which likewise is run by the Corporation.

 The school moved to new buildings in the Barbican Estate in 1969.